ppwwyyxx/wechat-dump/README.md

 It is also possible to recover the image without knowing the first 1KB (just have to detect chunks without knowing metadata), but I don't have time to do that either.

 If this tools works for you, please take a moment to __add your phone/OS to__ [the wiki](https://github.com/ppwwyyxx/wechat-dump/wiki).
-If it doesn't work, please leave an issue together with your phone/OS/wechat version.
+If it doesn't work, you probably have to investigate it as the behavior may be different on each phone.

 ### How to use: